Inbound Marketing Agency Pricing in 2025

 In other words, corners have to be cut to produce a less expensive result.

-SEO (search engine optimization) services can include many tactics, from content to website development best practices, as well as the creation of unique strategies according to your business’s needs—performing tailored keyword research, SEO audits, and more.
+As you can see, price is wildly variable for SEO (search engine optimization) services.
+It can include many tactics, from content to website development best practices, as well as the creation of unique strategies according to your business’s needs—performing tailored keyword research, SEO audits, and more.

 Monthly retainers are the most popular pricing strategy for SEO, according to Ahref's research.
-They also found that in the US, $2,500–$5,000 per month is the most popular pricing tier for SEO services.
+They also found $501–$1,000 per month is the most popular pricing tier for SEO services.

-As for hourly rates for experienced freelancers or agencies, Backlinko says expect to pay $50–$150 per hour.
-According to Ahrefs, $75-$100 was the most common tier for respondents in the US and Canada.
+As for hourly rates for experienced freelancers or agencies, Backlinko says expect to pay $50–$100 per hour.
+According to Ahrefs, $75-$100 was the most common tier.
 Fortunately, rates rarely exceed $200 per hour according to the same survey.

 Right about now, you may be wondering why SEO is so expensive.